 Our signature walks at Bay of Fires and Cradle Mountain, as well our long weekend walk on Bruny Island are proud members of the Great Walks of Tasmania.
-Our Cradle Mountain Huts Walk, Bay of Fires Lodge Walk and our Three Capes Lodge Walk are also members the Great Walks of Australia.
+Our Cradle Mountain Signature Walk, Bay of Fires Signature Walk, Three Capes Signature Walk and Twelve Apostles Signature Walks are also members of the Great Walks of Australia.
 These two groups represent a number of the best walking experiences in Australia.
-For more information on either group, please click links below.